Engaging community, expanding Indigenous leadership

 - Began discussion of role and structure of a Joint-Board Senate Committee

-- Discussion and action underway to augment Indigenous representation on relevant Senate and Board of Governors committees
+- Discussion and action underway (election processes) to augment Indigenous representation on relevant Senate and Board of Governors committees

 - Discussions underway around the creation of a university-wide Reconciliation Action Plan